Natural Baby Life logo (480 x 130)

 The average child doesn’t reach 30 pounds until between ages 2 and 3.
 However, babies in the 90th percentile for weight can reach 30 pounds as soon as 14 months!
 If you have a large baby, pay close attention to your table’s weight limits.

-Often once babies reach 12-15 months, they start fighting diaper changes and trying to escape from the changing table.
-This developmental milestone is typically when they have outgrown it.
+Often once babies reach 12-15 months, they start fighting diaper changes and try to escape while you’re changing them.
+This developmental milestone is typically when they have outgrown the changing table.

 The caregiver’s physical ability plays a role in changing table use too.
 If you are unable to safely lift your little on and off the changing table, it’s time to stop.